-Some of the risks which could affect future results and could cause results to differ materially from those expressed in the forward-looking statements contained herein include, but are not limited to: the Corporation's dependence on two mineral projects: gold price volatility; risks associated with the conduct of the Corporation's mining activities in Botswana and South Africa; regulatory, consent or permitting delays; risks relating to the Corporation's exploration, development and mining activities being situated in Botswana and South Africa; risks relating to reliance on the Corporation's management team and outside contractors, including risks related to obtaining and maintaining work permits and visas for the management team in Botswana and South Africa; risks regarding mineral resources and reserves; the Corporation's inability to obtain insurance to cover all risks, on a commercially reasonable basis or at all; currency fluctuations; risks regarding the failure to generate sufficient cash flow from operations; risks relating to project financing and equity issuances; risks arising from the Corporation's fair value estimates with respect to the carrying amount of mineral interests; mining tax regimes; risks arising from holding derivative instruments; the Corporation's need to replace reserves depleted by production; risks and unknowns inherent in all mining projects, including the inaccuracy of reserves and resources, metallurgical recoveries and capital and operating costs of such projects; contests over title to properties, particularly title to undeveloped properties; laws and regulations governing the environment, health and safety; reclamation costs and related liabilities; operating or technical difficulties in connection with mining or development activities; lack of infrastructure; employee relations, labour unrest or unavailability; health risks in Africa; the Corporation's interactions with surrounding communities and artisanal miners; the Corporation's ability to successfully integrate acquired assets; risks related to restarting production; the speculative nature of exploration and development, including the risks of diminishing quantities or grades of reserves; development of the Corporation's exploration properties into commercially viable mines; stock market volatility; conflicts of interest among certain directors and officers; lack of liquidity for shareholders of the Corporation; risks related to the market perception of junior gold companies; and litigation risk.
+Some of the risks which could affect future results and could cause results to differ materially from those expressed in the forward-looking statements contained herein include, but are not limited to: the Corporation's dependence on two mineral projects; gold price volatility; risks associated with the conduct of the Corporation's mining activities in Republic of Botswana ("Botswana") and the Republic of South Africa ("South Africa"); regulatory, consent or permitting delays; risks relating to the Corporation's exploration, development and mining activities being situated in Botswana and South Africa; risks relating to reliance on the Corporation's management team and outside contractors; risks regarding mineral resources and reserves; the Corporation's inability to obtain insurance to cover all risks, on a commercially reasonable basis or at all: currency fluctuations: risks regarding the failure to generate sufficient cash flow from operations; risks relating to project financing and equity issuances; risks arising from the Corporation's fair value estimates with respect to the carrying amount of mineral interests; mining tax regimes; risks arising from holding derivative instruments; the Corporation's need to replace reserves depleted by production; risks and unknowns inherent in all mining projects, including the inaccuracy of reserves and resources, metallurgical recoveries and capital and operating costs of such projects; contests over title to properties, particularly title to undeveloped properties; laws and regulations governing the environment, health and safety; reclamation costs and related liabilities; operating or technical difficulties in connection with mining or development activities; lack of infrastructure; employee relations, labour unrest or unavailability; health risks in Africa; the Corporation's interactions with surrounding communities and artisanal miners; the Corporation's ability to successfully integrate acquired assets; risks related to restarting production; the speculative nature of exploration and development, including the risks of diminishing quantities or grades of reserves; development of the Corporation's exploration properties into commercially viable mines; stock market volatility; conflicts of interest among certain directors and officers; lack of liquidity for shareholders of the Corporation; risks related to the market perception of junior gold companies; and litigation risk.

-Details of the risk factors relating to Galane and its business are discussed under the heading "Risks and Uncertainties" in Galane's annual management's discussion and analysis for the year ended December 31, 2015 ("MD&A"), a copy of which is available on the Corporation's SEDAR profile at www.sedar.com.
+Details of the risk factors relating to Galane and its business are discussed under the heading "Risks and Uncertainties" in Galane's annual management's discussion and analysis for the year ended December 31, 2016 ("MD&A"), a copy of which is available on the Corporation's SEDAR profile at www.sedar.com.
 The risk factors contained in the MD&A are incorporated by reference herein.